Issues in higher education in the United States

 Higher education in the United States is an optional stage of formal learning following secondary education.
 Higher education, also referred to as post-secondary education, third-stage, third-level, or tertiary education occurs most commonly at one of the 3,899 Title IV degree-granting institutions in the country.
 These may be public universities, private universities, liberal arts colleges, community colleges, or for-profit colleges.
 Learning environments vary greatly depending on not only the type of institution, but also the different goals implemented by the relevant county and state.

 U.S. higher education is loosely regulated by the government and several third-party organizations.
 Persistent social problems such as discrimination and poverty, which stem from the history of the U.S., have significantly impacted trends in American higher education over several decades.
 Both de facto and de jure discrimination have impacted communities' access to higher education based on race, class, ethnicity, gender identity, religion, sexual orientation, and other factors.
-Access to higher education has characterized by some as a rite of passage and the key to the American Dream.
+Access to higher education has been characterized by some as a rite of passage and the key to the American Dream.

 Higher education presents a wide range of issues for government officials, educational staff, and students.
 Financial difficulties in continuing and expanding access as well as affirmative action programs have been the subject of growing debate.